DV

 Overview

-VTV and VYM are both large-cap U.S. equity ETFs from Vanguard, but they pursue different screening philosophies.
-VTV tracks the broad CRSP US Large Cap Value Index, capturing companies with value characteristics across the market.
-VYM focuses specifically on the FTSE High Dividend Yield Index, tilting its holdings toward stocks with above-average dividend histories and value traits.
-The key distinction: VYM is a dividend-first strategy, while VTV is a value-first strategy that happens to include dividends.
+VTV and VYM are large-cap U.S. equity ETFs from Vanguard that both tilt toward value stocks but use different selection criteria.
+VTV tracks the broad CRSP US Large Cap Value Index and targets companies showing value characteristics (low price-to-book, price-to-earnings ratios).
+VYM tracks the FTSE High Dividend Yield Index and focuses on large-cap stocks with a documented history of above-average dividend payments alongside value traits.
+The key distinction: VTV is a value-focused fund that happens to pay dividends; VYM is a dividend-focused fund that also exhibits value characteristics.

 How they differ